jsgroth/CoffeePSX/README.md

   * Even 15bpp/24bpp MDEC does not work properly in some games, possibly timing-related
 * Analog controllers and P2 inputs
 * More flexible memory card implementation (e.g. an option for whether to share across games or give each game its own emulated card)
-* Interrupts and synchronization modes for dot clock and HBlank timers

 ## AVX2 Dependency